-Grab a FREE Kansas month-to-month residential lease agreement sample and read further about required lease disclosures in Kansas, optional addendums for things like pets, and how much notice is needed to terminate month-to-month leases in Kansas.
+Grab our free sample or generate an official Kansas month-to-month rental agreement for residential use.
+Read further about required disclosures in Kansas, optional addendums for things like pets, and how much notice is needed to terminate month-to-month leases in Kansas.

 Click here to view/download the direct PDF file.

 Note: for the above sample, for it to be month-to-month, put the begin date, but write “indefinite” for the end date.